bt86548/bt86548/README.md

 ### Hi there 👋

-## Waiting for a chance to be Data Engineer!
+## Waiting for a chance to be a Data Engineer!
 - 🔭 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects